Acceptance and Commitment Therapy ACT

 What is Acceptance and Commitment Therapy?

-Acceptance and Commitment Therapy is a form of psychotherapy approach that focuses on helping individuals develop psychological flexibility by accepting their thoughts and feelings while committing to actions that align with their values.
+Acceptance Commitment Therapy ACT is a form of psychotherapy approach that focuses on helping individuals develop psychological flexibility by accepting their thoughts and feelings while committing to actions that align with their values.

 Developed in the 1980s by Steven C. Hayes, ACT has gained popularity as an effective treatment for various mental health issues, including anxiety, depression, substance abuse, addiction, and chronic pain.